Site icon MyCarolinaLife

 This is the time of year when the night sky lights up with bursting fireworks and the glow of sparklers.

-“Throughout most of the summer someone is out there letting off fireworks somewhere,” Kobylarz says, “though things certainly pick up around the Fourth of July.”
+“Throughout most of the summer, someone is out there letting off fireworks somewhere,” Kobylarz says, “Though things certainly pick up around the Fourth of July.”

-Most of those injuries happen in the weeks leading up to and after the Fourth of July.
+Most of those injuries happen in the weeks leading up to and after Independence Day.
 Hands and fingers were the body parts most often injured by fireworks, followed by the head, face and ears.

+Adults ages 25 to 44 accounted for the largest share of reported injuries.
 Those stats are reflected in the patients who present at Tidelands Health emergency departments, Kobylarz says.

-“In recent years, we’ve had some hand burns and some people who have complained of ringing ears from being too close to fireworks,“ Kobylarz says, “but we haven’t seen any serious limb injuries or anything life-threatening, fortunately.”
+“In recent years, we’ve had some hand burns and some people who have complained of ringing ears from being too close to fireworks,“ Kobylarz says, “But we haven’t seen any serious limb injuries or anything life-threatening, fortunately.”

 “If children have sparklers, watch them – it’s still flame, it’s still hot,” Kobylarz says.
 “They can still get burned.”